DETAILED ACTION

 Regarding claim 1; LU teaches a terminal comprising:

-a receiving section that receives, in a first band, information related to a second band including a plurality of bands (See Fig. 11: receiving a first configuration of the first serving cell (i.e., on first band) and a second configuration of the second serving cell (i.e., on second band. ¶ [0257]); and
+a receiver that receives, in a first band with a first frequency range, information related to a second band including a plurality of bands (See Fig. 11: receiving a first configuration of the first serving cell (i.e., on first band) and a second configuration of the second serving cell (i.e., on second band. ¶ [0257]), with a second frequency range different from the first frequency range (See Fig. 11: wherein a number of the UL BWPs configured on the first serving cell is different from a number of the multiple DL BWPs of the second serving cell.
+LU’s claim 5 and ¶ [0262]); and

-a control section that uses, in combination, a first signal in the first band and a second signal (See Fig. 12: the UE to operate in a paired spectrum (i.e., operating simultaneously) of the configured cell(s). ¶ [0264]), overlapping the first signal in a time domain, in the second band for a reference signal transmission (See Fig. 11: In step 1115, the UE estimates (or derives) a pathloss for an uplink transmission in an uplink bandwidth part of the first serving cell based on a reference signal in the downlink bandwidth part. ¶ [0257]),
+a processor that uses, in combination, a first signal in the first band and a second signal (See Fig. 12: the UE to operate in a paired spectrum (i.e., operating simultaneously) of the configured cell(s). ¶ [0264]), overlapping the first signal in a time domain, in the second band for random access (See Fig. 11: In step 1115, the UE estimates (or derives) a pathloss for an uplink transmission in an uplink bandwidth part of the first serving cell based on a reference signal in the downlink bandwidth part. ¶ [0257]),

-wherein signals transmitted and received in the first band are different from signals transmitted and received in the second band (See Fig. 11: the UE receives a first configuration of a first serving cell and…The UE receives a second configuration of multiple downlink bandwidth parts of the second serving cell.
-See Abstract).
+wherein signals, including Msg3 (LU-¶ [0039]), transmitted and received in the first band are different from signals transmitted and received in the second band (See Fig. 11: the UE receives a first configuration of a first serving cell and…The UE receives a second configuration of multiple downlink bandwidth parts of the second serving cell.
+See Abstract); and

 [Office’s Note: Because of the alternative claim language such as “at least one of”, only one of the alternative limitations has been analyzed by the examiner].